in4k/in4k.github.io/wiki/design.markdown

 https://web.archive.org/web/20120722175458/http://in4k.northerndragons.ca/index.php?title=Design

-Demo design is very important!
+Demo design is very important! banana

 Not only does the production have to be technically superb, but also appeal to the audience.
 (If it's to be appreciated at a compo.)